 it would go on to replace.

 When production did eventually start in May 1940 it took four months for Fairey to reach their monthly target of 25 with 159 Fulmars delivered by the end of 1940.
-It was during June 1940
+The 1st July 1940 saw the type

 There would only be two Mks produced of the Fulmar the 1,080-hp Rolls-Royce Merlin VIII powered Mk I with eight 0.303-in machine-guns and the Mk II which was 350lb lighter thanks to a